colinjmiller/removeOrphans/README.md

 `removeOrphans('h1, h2, h3', { allowedLength: 10, siblings: 2 })`

-This call will remove orphaned words on top-, second-, and third-level headings, skipping those that end in words with 10 or more characters (punctuation included), ensuring that at least three words end on the same line (due to requiring 2 siblings).
+This call will remove orphaned words on top-, second-, and third-level headings, skipping those that end in words with 10 or more characters (punctuation included), ensuring that at least three words end on the same line (due to requiring 2 siblings.)

+## Caution!

+This utility works by changing the `innerHTML` of elements, so call `removeOrphans` before binding events to elements.

 ## Providing Different Options on Elements